awalkaday/.github/profile/README.md

 ## Hi, humans and robots! 👋

-Welcome to the open-sourced code repositories for websites built under the roof of [*awalkaday.art*](https://awalkaday.art).
+Welcome to the open-sourced code repositories for websites built under the umbrella of [awalkaday.art](https://awalkaday.art).